garymarkfuller/tellyourmp-website/about.md

 ## This website

 I'm required to keep a journal as part of the final year project.
 I started with a Word document, but it was proving unwieldy, so I decided to build a site.
-On top of building a site, I realised I needed a questionnaire to elicit user stories for the project, so this site contains said questionnaire.
+On top of building a site, I realised I needed a questionnaire to elicit user stories for the project, so this site contains information to support said questionnaire.